palkan/litecable/README.md

 ### Using with AnyCable

-Lite Cable is AnyCable-compatible out-of-the-box:
+Lite Cable is AnyCable-compatible out-of-the-box.

+If AnyCable gem is loaded, you don't need to configure Lite Cable at all.

-- Set broadcast adapter to AnyCable:
+Otherwise, you must configure broadcast adapter manually:

 ```ruby
 LiteCable.broadcast_adapter = :any_cable